Scan Science and Technology

 The Experts below are selected from a list of 102 Experts worldwide ranked by ideXlab platform

-G Ambrosetto – 1st expert on this subject based on the ideXlab platform
+G Ambrosetto – One of the best experts on this subject based on the ideXlab platform.

 unilateral opercular macrogyria and benign childhood epilepsy with centrotemporal rolandic spikes report of a caseEpilepsia, 1992Co-Authors: G AmbrosettoAbstract: